Stephen A. Jarislowsky

-Stephen A. Jarislowsky, CC GOQ (born September 9, 1925) is a Canadian business magnate, investor, and philanthropist.
+Stephen A. Jarislowsky, CC GOQ (born 9 September 1925) is a Canadian business magnate, investor, and philanthropist.
 He is the founder, chairman and CEO of Jarislowsky Fraser Limited, a Canadian investment management firm with over Can$40 billion in assets under management.

 His personal wealth was estimated at $1.42 billion in December 2017, making him the 34th richest person in Canada.

 Biography

-Jarislowsky was born in Berlin, Germany, the son of Kaethe (née Gassmann) and Alfred Jarislowsky.
+Jarislowsky was born in Berlin, Germany to Jewish parents, the son of Kaethe (née Gassmann) and Alfred Jarislowsky.

 In 2007, Jarislowsky's firm, which owns 18 percent of the shares of Canfor, was embroiled in a bitter proxy fight with Vancouver-based tycoon Jim Pattison, who owns 25 percent of the company.
 Pattison won and ousted CEO Jim Shepherd over Canfor's poor performance and declining share price, replacing him for the interim with Jim Shepard.

 In several magazine and newspaper articles between 2002 and 2004, Jarislowsky predicted a deep economic recession, which began in 2008 in the United States and spread around the world.
-On December 16, 2008, in an interview on CBC's The Current, he opined that the current recession would last at least two to five years and may last much longer if corrective measures are not taken by governments and the general public.
+On 16 December 2008, in an interview on CBC's The Current, he opined that the current recession would last at least two to five years and may last much longer if corrective measures are not taken by governments and the general public.
 He further argued that inflation is the only solution in the circumstances to reducing the enormous debt loads held at all levels of society and that massive and immediate government spending is also needed to stimulate the economy.